BlazingHam/CRUD-Application-using-React/README.md

-Simple CRUD Application using React
+Simple CRUD Application using React.
+This is also practice for using React-Router and Redux.

 ## How To Run